eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 ## 1. Create an Ibeji Digital Twin Provider

-In this section, you will learn how to develop a digital twin provider that communicates with its consumers via gRPC.
+In this section, you will learn how to develop a digital twin provider that communicates with its digital twin consumers via [gRPC](https://grpc.io/docs/what-is-grpc/introduction/).
 It is important to note that digital twin providers in Ibeji are protocol-agnostic.
 This means they are not restricted to using gRPC and can employ other communication protocols.

 The `{repo-root-dir}/samples/mixed` directory contains code for the sample digital twin provider used in this tutorial.
 The `{repo-root-dir}/digital-twin-model/src` contains the in-vehicle model in Rust code that you have constructed in the previous [Tutorial: Create an In-vehicle Model With DTDL](../in_vehicle_model/README.md) along with additional signals not needed for this tutorial.

-For simplicity, we will refer to both the `{repo-root-dir}/samples/mixed` and `{repo-root-dir}/digital-twin-model/src` directories throughout this tutorial.
+Throughout this tutorial, the sample contents in the `{repo-root-dir}/samples/mixed` directory are referreced to guide you through the process of creating a digital twin provider.

 ### 1.1 Define Digital Twin Provider Interface

 A digital twin provider needs an interface.
-The interface will expose operations that allow consumers to access the subset of vehicle signals that your digital provider makes available.
+The interface will expose operations that allow digital twin consumers to access a subset of in-vehicle signals that your digital provider makes available.

 >Tip: A suggested approach to defining your digital twin provider is to adopt the perspective of a digital twin consumer.
 This involves consideration of the operations and their corresponding names.
 For example, the [digital twin provider sample interface](../../../samples/interfaces/sample_grpc/v1/digital_twin_provider.proto), the specified operations are `Subscribe`, `Unsubscribe`, `Get`, `Set`, `Invoke` and `Stream`.